 The Way We Name Things Matters.

 The way we name things matters.
 “A desert wasteland” does not need to be respected.
-A desert landscape hiding the wildflower seeds of future glorious blooming does.
+An undulating dune landscape hiding the wildflower seeds of future glorious blooming does.
 With a wave of our hands and the words of our mouth, we have re-enchanted this landscape, re-invested it with wonder and expectation.

 How Many Names Have We Lost?

 The origin of many of the names by which we now know our animals has been lost but they still have meaning for us.
 Gazelle immediately conjures up an image of a swift, fast running antelope.
-Elephant is a large mammal with a long nose.
+Elephant is a large mammal with a long nose and beautiful curving tusks.
 Unfortunately there are many other created creatures we no longer name.
+Some of them we know better cars that speed across the landscape like cheetah and jaguar and impala or that trample its beauty with off road driving like rams and broncos .
 I was very concerned as I read MacFarlane’s book to hear that in the latest version of the Oxford Junior Dictionary there was a culling of words concerning nature.
+Words like dandelion, heron, herring, kingfisher, lark, and leopard.
 New additions included blog, voice-mail, cut-and-paste.

-How many creatures no longer register on our consciousness because we have no name for them or else have given them a name with negative connotations – like dandelions – weeds to one person, the most nutritious plants in the garden to another?
+How many creatures no longer register on our consciousness because we have no name for them or else have given them a name with negative connotations – like dandelions – weeds to one person, obviously something to be forgotten by kids but the most nutritious plants in the garden to another?